azahrx/bell-watch/README.md

-# bell-watch
+# Bell Watch
 Bell Watch is an app where users can receive notifications to  upcoming movies and TV shows align to their release date.

+# Tech used
-Created using Android Studio and TheMovieDB API.
+Created using Android Studio in Java language and TheMovieDB API to fetch data for movies and TV shows as well as their details.